SimonDdungu/Celisti_Restaurant/README.md

 - Contact Us: Get in touch or make a reservation through the contact page.

 ## Tech Stack
-The Celisti Restaurant website is built using:
+The Celesti Restaurant website is built using:
 - React
 - Tailwind
 - Swiper